1inch/spot-price-aggregator/README.md

-# Offchain Price Oracle
+# Spot Price Aggregator

-Price oracle that shows liquidity-weighted average of spot prices of multiple dexes.
-The oracle can be easily manipulated inside transaction so it should ONLY be used offchain.
+Price Aggregator that shows liquidity-weighted average of spot prices of multiple dexes.
+This aggregator can be easily manipulated inside transaction so it should ONLY be used offchain.
 See Examples section below.

 ## Wrappers

-Price Oracle handles wrapped tokens like WETH, cDAI, aDAI, etc. using custom wrapper smart contracts that wrap/unwrap tokens with latest wrapping exchange rate.
+Price Aggregator handles wrapped tokens like WETH, cDAI, aDAI, etc. using custom wrapper smart contracts that wrap/unwrap tokens with latest wrapping exchange rate.

 ## Connectors

-As some tokens do not have direct liquidity pairs oracle uses connector tokes to find prices for such tokens.
+As some tokens do not have direct liquidity pairs contract uses connector tokens for price discovery.

 ## Supported Deployments